 Motorcycles are rarely bought for commutes and day-to-day use across all seasons.
 The motorcycle tends to be the vehicle of choice for having a good time and for plenty of good reasons.
 It’s fun to ride a motorcycle.

 But it also invites speeding.
-Speed-related accidents become a major source of grief for motorcyclists who go the extra mile a few times too often.
+Speed-related accidents become a significant source of grief for motorcyclists who go the extra mile a few times too often.
 Speeding is at its worst when it comes to a head-on collision with a car from an opposing lane – there’s almost no instance where a passing motorcyclist comes out ahead.
+Speed-related accidents are a significant contributor to motorcycle fatalities, underscoring the importance of adhering to speed limits.

 Rear-End Collisions